tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/index.md

 ### What do I need in order to use Tenet Stablecoin Protocol?

-To borrow LSDC, all you need is a wallet (e.g. MetaMask) and sufficient Tenet to open a CLIP and pay the gas fees.
+To borrow LSDC, all you need is a wallet (e.g. MetaMask, Eva) and sufficient Tenet to open a CLIP and pay the gas fees.

 To become a [Stability Pool](/tenet-stablecoin-protocol/stability-pool-and-liquidations) depositor , you need to have LSDC.
 LSDC can be borrowed by opening a CLIP.
 You can also use an AMM or another exchange to buy LSDC on the open market.

 ### Does Tenet Stablecoin Protocol charge any fees?

-There is a one-off fee whenever LSDC is borrowed, and when LUSD is redeemed:
+There is a one-off fee whenever LSDC is borrowed, and when LSDC is redeemed:

 * For borrowers, there is a borrowing fee on loans as a percentage of the drawn amount (in LSDC).
 * For redeemers, there is a redemption fee on the amount paid to users by the system  when exchanging LSDC for collateral.
 Note that redemption is separate from repaying your loan as a borrower, which is free of charge.

 Both fees depend on the redemption volumes, i.e. they increase upon every redemption in function of the redeemed amount, and decay over time as long as no redemptions take place.
 The intent is to throttle large redemptions with higher fees, and to throttle borrowing directly after large redemption volumes.
 The fee decay over time ensures that the fee for both borrowers and redeemers will “cool down”, while redemptions volumes are low.

 The fees cannot become smaller than `0.5%`, which protects the redemption facility from being misused by arbitrageurs front-running the price feed.
-The borrowing fee is capped at `5%`, keeping the system (somewhat) attractive for borrowers even in phases where the monetary is contracting due to redemptions.
+The borrowing fee is capped at `5%`, keeping the system (somewhat) attractive for borrowers even in phases where the circulating LSDC is contracting due to redemptions.

 ### How can I earn money using Tenet Stablecoin Protocol?